mirgow/CS205ParallelImaging/README.md

 It's also worth to note the documentation on OpenCV+CUDA C++ framework is pretty terrible, and almost nonexistent for the python version (another reason we preferred on C++).

 One significant drawback to this method is the inability to execute complicated functions in the GPU space, as there are [limited operations](https://docs.opencv.org/3.4/d0/d60/classcv_1_1cuda_1_1GpuMat.html) that can be called on a `GpuMat` instance.
 So, tracking operations will have to be held in the CPU memory.
-However, we came with workarounds.
+However, we came up with workarounds.

 #### Kernelized Correlation Filters (KCF) Algorithm

 This is an algorithm that produces the optimal image filter such that there is a fitted response for the filtration with the input image (in our case, a humanoid).
 After that initial identification, multiple 'trackers' are made, with rectangular boxes placed around them, follow the movement of the objects (humans).
+More information about the KCF algorithm can be read about [here](<https://cw.fel.cvut.cz/b172/courses/mpv/labs/4_tracking/4b_tracking_kcf#:~:text=References-,Tracking%20with%20Correlation%20Filters%20(KCF),by%20a%20rectangular%20bounding%20box.&text=The%20filter%20is%20trained%20from,new%20position%20of%20the%20target>)

 Steps include:

 1. Finding of optimal linear filter, solved as a least squares problem.
 Adds complexity of O(n^2)
-2. Fourier transformations rapidaly speed up solution process.
+2. Fourier transformations rapidly speed up solution process.
 3. Map input data through a non-linear function, leading to kernelized ridge regression.
 4. Obtain linear correlation tracker through the kernel, in our case a RBF Guassian kernel.
 5. Update through every frame with minimal distance.

 #### Schematic, Proposed Solution

-Sketched and modeled below is the rought ideas + framework to the project.
+Sketched and modeled below is the rough ideas + framework to the project.
 ![frameworkgraph](https://github.com/mirgow/CS205ParallelImaging/blob/main/img/Framework.jpg)

 As shown, we used two main methods to speedup our object tracking.